davorg/websiteguide/platform/index.md

+---
-# Choosing the Right Platform
+title: Choosing the Right Platform
+---

 ## Why the Platform Matters